This is a mirror page, please see the original page:https://xmake.io/#/guide/faq

 and configure the patch package to be applied via

 add_patches to fix the package installation.

-What should I do if the download package prompts for a certificate verification failure?
+What should I do if the download package failed to get the local issuer certificate?

 curl: (60) SSL certificate problem: unable to get local issuer certificate More details here: https://curl.se/docs/sslcerts.html curl failed to verify the legitimacy of the server and therefore could not To learn more about this situation and To learn more about this situation and how to fix it, please visit the web page mentioned above.

 If you encounter the above certificate validation problem when using Xmake to install dependencies, you can try updating the cURL certificate to fix it, or just disable certificate validation in the global configuration to bypass it.